cgaueb/rayground/README.md

 ## Aim

-The goal of this github account is twofold:
+The goals of this github account are:
 - Guide newcomers with a step-by-step navigation to the Rayground' API through a simple path tracing implementation.
 - Inform the active users what new [features](https://github.com/cgaueb/rayground/projects) are coming in the next version(s) of the website.
 - Offer accessibility for bug reporting, enhancements or feature [requests](https://github.com/cgaueb/rayground/issues).